DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/egg-detection-aws-full-report.md

 2. **CloudWatch Costs**: Basic monitoring is included free.
 If detailed monitoring is required, additional costs of $2.10 per instance per month would apply.

-3. **Model Updates**: Costs for occasional model updates are minimal and not included in this calculation.
+3. **Model Updates**: With the model packaged in the EC2 instances, updating the model requires updating the instance AMI.
+This can be done through a rolling update to minimize downtime.

 4. **Edge Computing**: This estimation assumes all processing occurs in AWS.
 Implementing edge computing could potentially reduce AWS costs but would increase on-premises infrastructure costs.